What we are looking for:

 - The degree to which the paper would be understood by an international audience which is not necessarily familiar with the health system in question (not applicable for systematic reviews)

-Reviewers are not asked explicitly to give their opinion as to whether or not the paper should be published.
+There is no ‘scoring’ system, and reviewers are not asked explicitly to give their opinion as to whether or not the paper should be published.